ahmed965/animations/animation-background/README.md

-Background image and text animation using CSS
+Background animation and text animation using CSS